iffu2006-coder/Data-Science-Analytics/README.md

-## Project 2: Predicting Insurance Claim Amounts
+## Project 3: Customer Churn Prediction

 ### Objective

-The objective of this project is to predict medical insurance charges based on personal data such as age, BMI, smoking status, gender, region, and number of children.
+The objective of this project is to predict whether a bank customer is likely to leave the bank or not using the Churn Modelling Dataset.

 ### Dataset Used

-Medical Cost Personal Dataset
+Churn Modelling Dataset

 ### Tools and Libraries Used